CLCStriders/striders/_posts/2018-10-28-october-racing-round-up-stroud-half-eastnor-7-abingdon-and-amsterdam-marathons-and-gloucester-10k.md

 <img class="alignnone size-full 3258" src="/images/2018/10/Ameila-Eastnor-2018.jpg" alt="Ameila-Eastnor-2018" width="630" height="960" />](/images/2018/10/Ameila-Eastnor-2018.jpg)

 Over in the beautiful parkland of Eastnor Castle, four Striders took on the challenging Eastnor 7, a trail run through some of the most beautiful countryside in the region.
-On the day, **Andrew Paterson **came home first for the club in 10<sup>th </sup>place in a best course time for him of 51:12.
-Next home for the Striders – and second lady overall in 20<sup>th </sup>place – was the evergreen **Amelia Mullins**, in a strong time of 56:30. **James Gibbs **came home in 29<sup>th </sup>place in 57:41 and **Charlie Haward **clocked 1:12:09 in 95<sup>th </sup>place.
+On the day, **Andrew Paterson **came home first for the club in 10th place in a best course time for him of 51:12.
+Next home for the Striders – and second lady overall in 20th place – was the evergreen **Amelia Mullins**, in a strong time of 56:30. **James Gibbs **came home in 29th place in 57:41 and **Charlie Haward **clocked 1:12:09 in 95th place.

 **Gloucester 10k
 ** **Sunday 28<span style="font-size: 12.75px;"> </span>October**

-On a surprisingly cold and windy Sunday morning, and only one week after setting his Half Marathon PB in Stroud, **Will Ferguson **finished 17<sup>th </sup>in a highly competitive 10k field, only just outside his 10k PB, in a superb time of 32:21.
+On a surprisingly cold and windy Sunday morning, and only one week after setting his Half Marathon PB in Stroud, **Will Ferguson **finished 17th in a highly competitive 10k field, only just outside his 10k PB, in a superb time of 32:21.
 Next home for the club was the determined **Rachael Cary**, finishing just outside 40 minutes in 40:19.
 Also running for the club were **Nigel Bailey**, who clocked 45:25, and **Emily Pilkington**, who registered 56:52.

 <img class=" size-full" src="/images/2018/10/Rachael-Cary-Glos-10k-2018.jpg" alt="Rachael-Cary-Glos-10k-2018" width="720" height="960" />](/images/2018/10/Rachael-Cary-Glos-10k-2018.jpg)